osmedeus/documentation/src/faq.md

 ???+ question "How can I update the vulnerability database of Jaeles or Nuclei?"
     Just run the command `osmedeus update --vuln`.

+???+ info "How do I halt my scan and ensure that all the smaller tasks within it have been stopped?"
+    Just press `Crtl + C` to stop the scan.
+Then run `osmedeus utils ps --osm --kill` to kill all the sub process.

 ???+ question "Why was my scan stuck at portscan?"
     It will stay there because it got a sudo password prompt.
 Some special tools require *root* permission to run like **nmap**.
 Make sure you allow **nmap** can be run without sudo password prompt.

-???+ question "Why was my scan portscan take so long?"
+???+ question "Why did my scan such as vulnerability scanning, port scanning, or content discovery take so long?"
+    It's probably because the thing you put in was really big.
+Think about trying to run the content discovery againt **2000 different hosts**.
+That's why it takes a long time.

-    It's probably because your cloud provider or your home network limit your portscan or just simply your input is too big.
+    It's probably because your cloud provider or your home network limit your portscan.
 Try to run with `--debug` then you can manually check with the raw command that the portscan module actually running.

 ???+ info "What is the difference between this flow/module to other flow/module?"
     1. Read the flow/module files to see what difference in them.